w3f/polkadot-wiki/docs/glossary.md

 demanding more resources than XCMP.
 The plan is to retire HRMP once the implementation of XCMP is complete.

+## Inactive Nomination

+A validator (or validators) that a nominator has selected to nominate, but is not actively validating this era.
+This type of nomination may become active in a future era.

 ## Inherent

 Extrinsics that are "inherently true."
 Inherents are not gossiped on the network and are put into